SNOWBIRDTarpon Springs, Florida

 In 1941, Walker Evans traveled to Florida to photographically illustrate longtime newspaperman Karl Bickel’s exhaustive historical account, The Mangrove Coast: The Story of the West Coast of Florida.
 Evans’ assignment doubled as a kind of honeymoon: Evans had just married Jane Smith Ninas, a painter.

 My wife and I began our own extended honeymoon with a move to Tarpon Springs in July 2019, and it is there that I sought to orient myself to married life and a unique community steeped in a complex mix of culture and history, contradiction and change.
-Consisting of photographs initially made during daily walks and bike rides around town alongside a collection of historical images, objects, and ephemera, Snowbird situates the idyllic and quotidian, the strange and the sentimental.
-And just as Evans saw the world change from the Gulf Coast, we too have experienced a radical reordering of our world.
+Consisting of photographs initially made during daily walks and bike rides around town, Snowbird situates the idyllic and quotidian, the strange and the sentimental.
+And just as Evans saw the world change from the Gulf Coast, we too experienced a radical reordering of our world.
 From Black Lives Matter protests to the COVID-19 pandemic, we have been called to question our understanding isolation and distance, of justice and community, and now see ourselves challenged and forever changed.